 The Board of Directors, primarily through the Audit Committee, oversees the adequacy of the Foundation's control environment.
-The Committee, whose members are neither officers nor employees of the Foundation, meets regularly with Management and the Foundation's independent auditors, who are selected by the Audit Committee.
+The Audit Committee, whose members are neither officers nor employees of the Foundation, meets regularly with Management and the Foundation's independent auditors, who are selected by the Audit Committee.

-The Foundation's financial statements have been audited by Deloitte Audit Ltd. which confirms that its audits were conducted in accordance with generally accepted auditing standards and include such audit procedures as it considers necessary to express the opinion in its report that follows.
-Deloitte Audit Ltd. has full and free access to the Audit Committee to discuss its audit work, the Foundation's internal controls, and financial reporting matters.
+The Foundation's financial statements as of, and for the year ending December 31, 2012 and 2011 have been audited by Deloitte Audit OOD which confirms that its audits were conducted in accordance with auditing standards generally accepted in the United States of America and include such audit procedures as it considers necessary to express the opinion in its report that follows.
+Deloitte Audit OOD has full and free access to the Audit Committee to discuss its audit work, the Foundation's internal controls, and financial reporting matters.

 Management recognizes that there are inherent limitations in the effectiveness of any internal control environment.
-Management believes, however, that as of December 31, 2010 and 2009, the Foundation's internal control environment has provided reasonable assurance as to the integrity and reliability of the financial statements and related financial information.
+Management believes, however, that as of December 31, 2012 and 2011, the Foundation's internal control environment has provided reasonable assurance as to the integrity and reliability of the financial statements and related financial information.